coxinhaswap/pancake-document/get-started/wallet-guide.md

 ### Which mobile wallet should I choose?

-This comparison table gives an overview of the most popular mobile wallets used with PancakeSwap.
+This comparison table gives an overview of the most popular mobile wallets used with CoxinhaSwap.

 |                                                          | Trust Wallet                  | MetaMask | Token Pocket | SafePal |
 | -------------------------------------------------------- | ----------------------------- | -------- | ------------ | ------- |